MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 Whichever environment you prefer, you can follow the Q# tutorials and start writing quantum programs to explore quantum concepts such as [superposition](xref:microsoft.quantum.tutorial-qdk.random-number), [entanglement](xref:microsoft.quantum.tutorial-qdk.entanglement), [Grover's quantum algorithm](xref:microsoft.quantum.tutorial-qdk.grovers), and other quantum phenomena.

+If you don't have an Azure account, and you want to try Q# without installing the QDK locally, you can use [Binder to run the Q# samples](xref:microsoft.quantum.install-qdk.overview.binder) in Jupyter Notebooks online.

 ### Explore domain-specific libraries

 The [Q# libraries](xref:microsoft.quantum.libraries.overview) will help you keep your code high level, enabling you to run complex quantum operations without having to design low-level operation sequences.
 New Q# projects automatically include the Q# [standard library](xref:microsoft.quantum.libraries.overview.standard.intro), which provides a set of essential and very useful functions and operations that can be used when writing quantum programs in Q#.